Lake June FISHING

 Area Things To Do

-There is plenty of family fun adventures in the surrounding area of the fishery.
-The parks in highlands County are among the most popular attractions for visitors looking to be close to nature.
+There is plenty of family fun adventures in the surrounding area of Lake June in Florida.
+The parks in Highlands County are among the most popular attractions for visitors looking to be close to nature.
 Picnic tables, a fishing dock, and scenic walking trails full of wildlife make it a favorite spot.
-Other popular activities include shopping, dining, the casino, winery, airboat rides, and golf.
+Other popular activities include shopping, dining, the casino, a winery, airboat rides, and golf.

 Lake June in Winter Scrub Preserve

-The Winter Scrub Park is a quiet 845-acre preserve located on the west side of Lake June, about 10 minutes from Lake Placid, Florida, and 30 minutes from Highlands Hammock Park in Highlands County.
+The Winter Scrub Park is a quiet 845-acre preserve located on the west side of Lake June in Florida, about 10 minutes from Lake Placid, Florida, and 30 minutes from Highlands Hammock Park in Highlands County.

 Visitors can hike the white sugar sand fire lanes, fish from the lakeshore, walk a half-mile nature trail, or launch a lightweight canoe or kayak into Lake June.
-The park also has a picnic area with shelter and tables but no grill.
+This is very similar to lakes like Lake Oconee, where the park has a picnic area with shelter and tables but no grill.

 The park’s natural experience is exceptional; some of the state’s most imperiled species live here.